Qualification Regulations

 This course is designed to enable students to understand and use theories, research and skills involved in child neuropsychology.
 An emphasis will be placed on functioning in interdisciplinary teams.

-View full course detailsCourse code: 175737 Occupational Psychology credits 15
+View full course detailsCourse code: 175737 Organisational Psychology 15 credits

 This course examines the relationship between people and organisations.
 Adopting a psychological perspective, it examines strategic aspects of staff development, job, social and cognitive approaches to task and role analysis, recruitment, selection, the training process, equal employment opportunities, industrial relations and performance assessment.

-View full course detailsCourse code: 175740 Occupational Health Psychology credits 15
+View full course detailsCourse code: 175740 Contemporary Work Psychology 15 credits

-The application of psychological principles and theory to health and managing hazards in occupational settings.
+The application of psychological principles and theory to contemporary biopsychosocial issues and hazards at work.
 Students will learn critical skills in psychological evaluation, appropriate for the environmental, cultural and political contexts of the New Zealand workplace.

 This course investigates the application of the principles and theory of psychological measurement in organisational contexts.
 It covers the development of psychological tests, the implications of organisational factors for latent psychological constructs, test characteristics and test evaluation, and the application of psychological tests for processes such as selection, promotion, performance appraisal.

-An examination of psychological theory and research on how social context shapes the experience of physical health and illness.
-An emphasis will be placed on the individual's understandings of health and experience of illness, and a critical consideration of research methods appropriate for examining these issues.
+A critical examination of health psychological theory and research on how the social context shapes illness experiences, treatment, and outcomes.
+Emphasis is placed on personal understandings of health and lived experience of illness, and a critical consideration of research methods appropriate for examining these issues.

-View full course detailsCourse code: 175744 Health Psychology: Promoting Health credits 15
+View full course detailsCourse code: 175744 Applying Health Psychology 15 credits

 An examination of how psychologists use quantitative data analysis techniques to address complex research problems involving multiple variables.
 Techniques including multiple regression, factor analysis and structural equation modelling are explored, with an emphasis on the relationships between analyses, research questions and design issues.